 <strong>Contextual Ministry</strong> - 6 credit hours

 - CM511 Contextual Ministry 2 (3)

-- Complete the entire degree plan requirements listed for the MDiv.
+- Complete the entire degree plan requirements listed for the MACM.

 - Participate in United’s Contextual Ministry Program, which includes:

-- Completion of four Contextual Ministry courses over two years.
+• Completion of two Contextual Ministry courses over one year

 - Bachelor’s degree

 United provides multiple scholarship opportunities to defray out-of-pocket costs for students.
 Learn more about tuition, fees, and scholarships here or contact Student Aid at [email protected].

 Tuition & Fees Overview: Master of Arts in Christian Ministries